Are you one of our overseas readers who would like to retire in New Zealand?

 • hold and maintain comprehensive travel and/or health insurance for the duration of your stay

-Successful applicants will be issued with a two year multiple entry visitor’s visa/permit which allows them to stay for two years, and travel in and out of New Zealand during that time.
+If you succeed, you’ll be issued with a two year multiple entry visitor’s visa/permit which allows you to stay for two years, and travel in and out of New Zealand during that time.